Managing dynamic table bundles

 The fields have the following meanings:

-• tablet_node_count: the number of tablet nodes assigned to the bundle.
+• tablet_node_count: Number of tablet nodes assigned to the bundle.

-• tablet_node_resource_guarantee: the size of the tablet node instances assigned to the bundle.
+• tablet_node_resource_guarantee: Size of the instance of tablet nodes assigned to the bundle.
 Must match the value in the zone config.

-• rpc_proxy_count: the number of RPC proxies assigned to the bundle.
+• rpc_proxy_count: Number of RPC proxies assigned to the bundle.
 Currently not supported.

-• rpc_proxy_resource_guarantee: the size of the RPC proxy instances assigned to the bundle.
+• rpc_proxy_resource_guarantee: Size of the instance of RPC proxies assigned to the bundle.
 Must match the value in the zone config.
 Currently not supported.

-• memory_limits: the distribution of the bundle’s tablet node memory by categories.
+• memory_limits: Distribution of the bundle's tablet node memory by categories.
 The total value must not exceed memory in resource_guarantee.

-• cpu_limits: the distribution of the bundle’s tablet node threads across thread pools.
+• cpu_limits: Distribution of the bundle’s tablet node threads across thread pools.
 Unlike memory, overcommit is allowed here, and the number of threads can exceed vcpu/1000 in resource_guarantee.

-• lookup_thread_pool_size: number of threads for lookup requests.
+• lookup_thread_pool_size: Number of threads for lookup queries.

-• query_thread_pool_size: number of threads for select requests.
+• query_thread_pool_size: Number of threads for select queries.

 You must also set the cpu and memory fields in the bundle’s resource_limits attribute.
 The total vcpu and memory of the bundle’s instances cannot exceed cpu*1000 and memory from resource_limits.
-More details are in the Resource quotas section.
+For more information, see Resource quotas.

 Adding nodes to the cluster

-After adding instances to the cluster, you need to mark them with the bundle_controller_annotations attribute.
+After adding instances to the cluster, mark them with the bundle_controller_annotations attribute.
 To do this, you can use the bundle_controller_tools.py script with the --init-tablet-nodes flag.

 The bundle_controller_annotations attribute looks like this: